Master of Science in Occupational Therapy

 - A competitive cumulative grade point average - a gpa of 3.0 or better is strongly recommended,

-- A minimum of 40 hours of documented volunteer or shadow experience in at least two different areas of occupational therapy practice,
+- A minimum of 40 hours of documented volunteer or shadow experience with an Occupational Therapist in at least two different areas of occupational therapy practice.

 - A personal statement (essay),